rehierl/node-tree-outliner/3-0-0-design.md

 Sectioning nodes must therefore not be associated with the sections they declare.

-**TODO**
-More reasons will follow, that better explain why sectioning nodes must not be associated with the sections they declare.
+Note that more reasons will follow, which better explain why sectioning nodes must not be associated with the sections they declare.

 <!-- ======================================================================= -->
 ## The root node